 We might see those 60 kWh batteries next year, in the 2019 Nissan Leaf.
 According to Nissan’s global sales and marketing division, Daniele Schillaci, the 2019 Nissan Leaf will get more than 225 miles (362 km) EPA range from those…

-The NCM 811 designation means that the cathode material is 80 percent nickel, 10 percent cobalt and 10 percent manganese.
+The NCM 811 designation means that besides lithium the cathode contains nickel, cobalt and manganese in a composition ratio of 8:1:1.
 While the anode is mostly graphite mixed with a bit of silicon to improve energy density.
 These new battery cells not only have better energy density, they are also cheaper to produce, especially since they require much less cobalt than before.

 You can see from the diagram below that less cobalt (Co) means lower cost.

 The presence of cobalt in battery cells is problematic, since it’s very expensive and most comes from mines in Republic of Congo that use child labor.
 For plenty of reasons, the less cobalt is used the better.
 To give you an idea, see the costs below: